dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-I changed input 2, AGAIN, because I still wasn't happy with the outcome.
-I like that the sky looks like a painting but I don't really like the edges of the building.
-I will try to change the draw stars function to horizontal lines, it may blend better with the sky.
-However, I really don't want to lose the current effect of the palm tree.
+I changed the numbers of lines being drawn to a lower number.
+This made it look less like a star, and more like horinzontal hatching.
+I think it blends in more nicely on all three images.
+Now that I am happy with both functions, I am going to try again with the photo of the lake and flower.
+It wasn't working before, but it may work now with the hatching effect.